shukriadams/discord-giveawaybot/README.md

 The bot can handle a maximum of 100 participants per giveaway.
 Anyone above that 100 will be ignored - this is a limitation in Discord's API, and will be fixed when Discord fixes their API.
-As a workaround, a giveaway will automatically end when it has reached 100 participants.
+As a workaround, a giveaway will automatically end when it reaches 100 participants.

 ## Additional config